Vivian (Paper Mario)

+Vivian (ビビアン, Bibian) is a video game character appearing in the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
+A purple ghost-like being who can manipulate fire and shadows, she is originally introduced alongside her older sisters as the Shadow Sirens, a group of antagonists who get in the way of the player character Mario.
+Vivian later becomes one of the story's main protagonists after she befriends Mario and join his party for the rest of the game.

+In the original Japanese version and some European translations, Vivian is a transgender girl.
+Intentional misgendering from her eldest sister Beldam is a central part of the abuse that eventually leads Vivian to side with the more understanding Mario and revolt against the other Shadow Sirens; Vivian herself calls her original trio the "Shadow Sisters", with Beldam repeatedly berating her for using the term "Sisters" and refusing to acknowledge Vivian as female.
+All original English and German releases of The Thousand-Year Door removed mentions of Vivian's transgender status, with Beldam instead berating her for her appearance; all versions of the 2024 Nintendo Switch remake restore her transgender status.

+Vivian is a popular video game character, identified as a noteworthy example of an LGBT character in video games.

 Concept and creation

 Vivian is a purple, ghost-like person with pink hair, white gloves, and a pink-and-white striped hat with the ability to hide herself in shadows and can manipulate flames.
 Her two older sisters, Beldam and Marilyn, wear blue and yellow hats respectively and vary in size.
-Vivian is a transgender woman, and is mocked by Beldam, who misgenders her and calls her a cross-dresser.

-In the original Japanese version, Vivian is described as a boy who looks like a girl, and not explicitly transgender.
-This detail was carried over to the French and Spanish translations.
+In the original Japanese version, Vivian is a transgender woman who describes herself as one of "the three shadow sisters".
+She is subsequently scolded by Beldam, who misgenders her, calling her a man.
+This was carried over to the French and Spanish translations.
 When Paper Mario: The Thousand-Year Door was localized to English and German, Vivian's status as a trans woman was not mentioned, and the transphobia from her sister was changed to insults about her appearance.
-In non-English/German localizations of the game, Vivian is still recognized as transgender.
+In other localizations of the game, Vivian is still recognized as transgender.
 The Italian version, in particular, emphasizes her status as a trans woman by having Vivian express pride in having transitioned; she pushes back against her sister's bullying by saying "I'm proud to have turned into a woman!"
+In the Japanese version, Goombella is confused as to whether she is male or female.
+In all versions of the 2024 remake, she is presented as a transgender woman, while the script has also been updated to remove instances of characters misgendering her.
+Goombella's commentary on Vivian was changed, removing any discussion of Vivian's gender and replacing it with a discussion about how cute Vivian was.